-Section 3. (a) The department shall develop and implement a comprehensive program to address the mental health of Tier II students.
+Section 3. (a) The department shall develop a comprehensive program to address the mental health of social-behavioral or social-emotional at risk students.
 The program shall provide for all of the following:

-- (1) Ongoing support for teachers to positively and effectively manage the behavioral problems of the student in the classroom through formal professional development and inservice training of all public K-12 teachers that includes, but is not limited to, recognizing signs of inadequate social-behavioral skills in a student and best practices for schools and classrooms in managing inadequate social-behavioral skills, including using multi-tiered systems of support.
-The department may allow teachers to receive credit in continuing professional education for participation in a training course. - (2) Providing for one-on-one or small group mental health consultations for students, including consultation with
+(1) Ongoing support for teachers to positively and effectively manage the behavioral problems of the student in the classroom through formal professional development and inservice training available to all public K-12 teachers that includes, but is not limited to, recognizing signs of inadequate social-behavioral skills in a student and best practices for schools and classrooms in managing inadequate social-behavioral skills, including using multi-tiered systems of support.
+The department may allow teachers to receive credit in continuing professional education for participation in a training course.

-1 counselors, mental health specialists, behavior specialists, 2 and family focused interventions.
+- (2) Providing for one-on-one or small group mental health consultations for students, including consultation with counselors, mental health specialists, behavior specialists, family focused interventions, or referrals to the local community mental health center. - (3) Developing curricula on age-appropriate social skills provided directly to students in the classroom. - (4) Strengthening parenting capacities through parenting programs to support a student's social-behavioral competence and create parent, school, student partnerships that promote the development of the whole student and family structure. - (5) For students who are identified as higher risk than the general population or who need more intensive intervention strategies, the department shall coordinate with the Alabama Department of Mental Health to deliver trauma-informed care.
+The mental health service coordinator shall refer the student to the local community mental health center as part of the school-based mental health collaboration. - (b) The program shall be designed in a manner that allows flexibility among schools and school districts to tailor the elements of the program that best works for the school and community and reflects current best practices in addressing behavioral problems in the classroom.

-- (3) Developing curricula on age-appropriate social skills provided directly to students in the classroom. - (4) Strengthening parenting capacities through parenting programs to support a student's social-behavioral competence and create parent, school, student partnerships that promote the development of the whole student and family structure. - (b) The program shall be designed in a manner that allows flexibility among schools and school districts to tailor the elements of the program that best works for the school and community and reflects current best practices in addressing behavioral problems in the classroom. - (c) The department shall create a self-assessment tool for schools and school districts to determine whether the program is effectively helping Tier II students learn age-appropriate social-behavioral skills, to assist teachers and other professionals in managing Tier II students' behavioral problems in a classroom setting, and to prevent or minimize class disruptions.
+(c) The department shall create a self-assessment tool for schools and school districts to determine whether the program is effectively helping social-behavioral or social-emotional at risk students learn age-appropriate social-behavioral skills, to assist teachers and other professionals in managing social-behavioral or social-emotional at risk students' behavioral problems in a classroom setting, and to prevent or minimize class disruptions.

-Section 4. (a) In order to improve education outcomes for all students, the department shall develop a safe and supportive schools framework.
+Section 4. (a) In order to improve educational outcomes for all students, the department shall develop a safe and supportive schools framework.
 The framework shall provide guidance and support to schools to assist with the fostering of a safe, positive, healthy, and inclusive whole-school learning environment that does both of the following: